In the News

 UNDP SDG Impact collaborated with OECD on developing the Impact Standards for Financing Sustainable Development (IS-FSD).
 The Standards are designed to support donors in the deployment of public resources through development finance institutions (DFIs) and private asset managers, in a way that maximises the positive contribution towards the sustainable development goals (SDGs).

-Independent assurance against the standards will be encouraged and SDG Impact is working with stakeholders to develop an accreditation system for independent practice assurers.
+Independent assurance against the SDG Impact Standards will be encouraged and SDG Impact is working with stakeholders to develop an accreditation system for independent practice assurers.
 An SDG Impact Seal and associated governance is being developed.
 Issuers of SDG Bonds, Private Equity Fund Managers and Enterprises will be able to apply based on independent assurance of practice to a pre-determined level to qualify.

 WHY THIS MATTERS